-Alemu Gonsamo, Assistant Professor (2019-present), Tier II Canada Research Chair in Remote Sensing of Terrestrial Ecosystems (2020-present).
+Alemu Gonsamo, Assistant Professor & Tier II Canada Research Chair of Remote Sensing

 High school interns

 Imran Gulamhussein (2021-present).
-Detecting gypsy moth defoliation with satellite observations and machine learning.
+Detecting spongy moth defoliation with satellite observations and machine learning.
 Email

 Awards: UCMAS Mental Computational Maths Competition Merit Award (4x), First Place – Tie -McMaster Children’s & Youth University Junior Challenge, High Honours – Johns Hopkins International Talent Search, Outstanding Performance Award Mathstronauts STEM Hacks Competition, Witherspoon Writing Award – Finalist, and Bachelor Of Knowledge at McMaster Children’s & Youth University.

-Lelia Weiland (2020-2021, undergraduate student).
+Lelia Weiland (2020-2021, research assistant).
 Thermal remote sensing of soil respiration.
 LinkedIn

 Current: MSc student at Department of Geography, University of Calgary